Updated: Feb 6

-Minimalist travel can mean different things to different people... everyone's list of "absolute necessities" is different, and no two people will ever pack the same; so the best I can do is give you my take, in the hopes that it might help you define what minimalist travel looks like to you.
+Minimalist travel can mean different things to different people.. everyone's list of "necessities" is different, and no two people will ever pack the same; so the best I can do is give you my take, in the hopes that it can help you define what minimalist travel might look like for you.

-On one hand, minimalist travel can be considered an offshoot of minimalism in general... where it's more about letting go of our attachment to things, remembering that more stuff doesn't mean more happiness, and recognizing that we don't need nearly as much as we think in order to survive (or travel).
+On one hand, minimalist travel can be considered an offshoot of minimalism in general... where it's more about letting go of our attachment to things and remembering that we don't need nearly as much as we think in order to survive (or travel).

 "For me, personally, minimalist travel is packing only the bare essentials, 2-3 days worth of clothes, a small hiking backpack and just a few "must-have" items..."

-For me personally, minimalist travel is a combination of embracing some of the core concepts of minimalism above; with the realities of our desire for comfort, flexibility and style; it's attempting to take the best of what minimalism has to offer and the best of what technology has to offer, and finding a perfect balance between the two; it's packing only the bare essentials; 2-3 days worth of clothes, a small hiking backpack and a few "must-have" items... and keeping a constant eye out for tools and gadgets that add value without sacrificing mobility; you can view my full packing list here.
+For me personally, minimalist travel is a combination of embracing some of the core concepts of minimalism above; with the realities of our desire for comfort, flexibility and style; it's attempting to take the best of what minimalism has to offer and the best of what technology has to offer, and finding a perfect balance between the two; it's packing only the bare essentials; 2-3 days worth of clothes, a small hiking backpack and a few "must-have" items... and keeping a constant eye out for tools or gadgets that add value without sacrificing mobility or peace of mind.

-For you, minimalist travel may be completely different... maybe it's two weeks' worth of clothes and all the latest gadgets; or maybe it's less stuff, less clothes and even more freedom.
+For you, minimalist travel may be completely different... maybe it's one full weeks' worth of clothes and all the latest gadgets; or maybe it's less stuff, less clothes and even more freedom.